Orientation to Willingness

 Test Yourself: Propose obvious willingness entities (i.e. forms that willingness takes) and suggest their hierarchical arrangement.

-While reference to "willingness" is ubiquitous in everyday life and no one is any doubt about its importance, the academic literature treats it as just another psychological or sociological construct within the researcher's area of interest.
+While reference to "willingness" is ubiquitous in everyday life and no one is in any doubt about its importance, the academic literature treats it as just another psychological or sociological construct within the researcher's area of interest.

 There is no sense of a complex self-contained domain requiring its own in-depth study.